fieldtrip/website/faq/how_can_i_process_continuous_data_without_triggers.md

 ## Reading subsequent segments from disk

-For some analyses, e.g. spectral power estimation, it is better to have the data in smaller chunks.
+For some analyses, e.g., spectral power estimation, it is better to have the data in smaller chunks.
 You can segment the continuous data while reading it in using the following configuration:

     cfg = [];
     cfg.dataset              = 'yourfile.ext';